pineppa/City_Skyline_Solver/README.md

   * The visibility is also given for the diagonal;

 * More complicated variants:
-  * Part of the information about the amount of visible skyscrapeers is omitted.
+  * Part of the information about the amount of visible skyscrapers is omitted.
   * The size of the square can be increased.
 Up to 6x6 is commonly found in enigmistics journals.

 ## The solving algorithm